 Cut up the bacon bones and layer half of them in the bottom of a large, ovenproof pot.
 Add the whole onion.
 Cover with beans.
 Place the remaining bacon bones on top.

 Mix together all other ingredients with enough hot water to just cover the beans.
-Cook in oven for six hours.
+Cook in the oven for six hours.
 Do not stir.